Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

 #### DENY - group of tests to validate scenarios that where the policy effect is applied and deployment should fail.

-These tests are used to test the conditions that should trigger the effect, in this case "DENY".

 As an example, using Az PowerShell:

 ```Powershell